JalonWong/rules_c_proto/README.md

 ```

 ### Options
-It will compile `protoc` by default.
-If you want to use your pre-installed `protoc`, add the following to your `.bazelrc`.
+It will download `protoc` and `protoc-gen-c` by default.
+If you want to use your pre-installed binary, add the following to your `.bazelrc`.
 You can also use it in the command line.
 ```sh
 build --define=c_proto_env_protoc=true
 ```

-If you don't want to use the heap in the std lib, for example embedded software, use the following.
+If you don't want to use the heap in the std lib with your source code, for example embedded software, use the following.
 ```sh
 build --define=c_proto_no_std=true
 ```